armbian/documentation/docs/index.md

 The table of contents in the sidebar and the links at the top of the page should let you easily access the documentation for your topic of interest.

-If you are **new to Armbian**, the [_Introduction_](index.md) and the [_Getting Started_](User-Guide_Getting-Started.md) sections provide everything you need to know about the project, where to find the resources for your board, and a tutorial for everything you need to get Armbian running.
+If you are **new to Armbian**, the [_Introduction_](index.md) and the [_Getting Started_](User-Guide_Getting-Started.md) sections provide everything you need to know about the project, where to find the resources for your board, and a tutorial for everything you need to get Armbian running and configured.

-It then continues on to [_Configuration_](User-Guide_Configuration.md) tasks and tools to customize your installation, e.g. change the network address, start or stop services like SSH, or install one of the many prepared software stacks.
-This section and the links contained in it are useful to **all user levels**.

-**Advanced users** will find more complex topics in the [_Advanced_](User-Guide_Advanced-Features.md) section, including how to customize your initial installation.
+It then continues on to [_Advanced Configuration_](User-Guide_Advanced-Configuration.md) tasks and tools for **advanced users**.
+The topics in this section cover a wide range of tasks: configuring the system or the network without using [`armbian-config`](User-Guide_Armbian-Config.md), configuring your device automatically at first boot, and creating a custom image using the [`Armbian Build Framework`](Developer-Guide_Overview.md).

 If you have read through the documentation and still **need help**, check out our [_Troubleshooting_](User-Guide_Troubleshooting.md) advice.